 The Company maintains cash and cash equivalents with various major financial institutions.
-The total cash and cash equivalent balances that exceeded the balances insured by the Federal Deposit Insurance Commission, were approximately \$315.5 at December 31, 2017.
+The total cash and cash equivalent balances that exceeded the balances insured by the Federal Deposit Insurance Commission, were approximately \$423.0 and \$315.5 at December 31, 2018, and 2017, respectively.

 Substantially all of the Company's accounts receivable are with companies in the healthcare or biopharmaceutical industry and individuals.
-However, concentrations of credit risk are limited due to the number of the Company's customers as well as their dispersion across many different geographic regions.
+However, concentrations of credit risk are mitigated due to the number of the Company's customers as well as their dispersion across many different geographic regions.

 Although LCD has receivables due from U.S. and state governmental agencies, the Company does not believe that such receivables represent a credit risk since the related healthcare programs are funded by U.S. and state governments, and payment is primarily dependent upon submitting appropriate documentation.
-Accounts receivable balances (gross) from Medicare and Medicaid were \$109.8 and \$113.0 at December 31, 2017, and 2016, respectively.
+Accounts receivable balances (gross) from Medicare and Medicaid were \$88.8 and \$109.8 at December 31, 2018, and 2017, respectively.

 For the Company's operations in Ontario, Canada, the Ontario Ministry of Health and Long-Term Care (Ministry) determines who can establish a licensed community medical laboratory and caps the amount that each of these licensed laboratories can bill the government sponsored healthcare plan.
 The Ontario government-sponsored healthcare plan covers the cost of commercial laboratory testing performed by the licensed laboratories.
 The provincial government discounts the annual testing volumes based on certain utilization discounts and establishes an annual maximum it will pay for all community laboratory tests.
 The agreed-upon reimbursement rates are subject to Ministry review at the end of year and can be adjusted (at the government's discretion) based upon the actual volume and mix of test work performed by the licensed healthcare providers in the province during the year.
-The capitated accounts receivable balances from the Ontario government sponsored healthcare plan were CAD \$12.9 and CAD \$15.8 at December 31, 2017, and 2016, respectively.
+The capitated accounts receivable balances from the Ontario government sponsored healthcare plan were CAD 0.5 and CAD 12.9 at December 31, 2018, and 2017, respectively.

 The portion of the Company's accounts receivable due from patients comprises the largest portion of credit risk.
-At December 31, 2017, and 2016, receivables due from patients represented approximately 20.9% and 20.0% of the Company's consolidated gross accounts receivable.
+At December 31, 2018, and 2017, receivables due from patients represented approximately 21.5% and 20.9% of the Company's consolidated gross accounts receivable.
 The Company applies assumptions and judgments including historical collection experience for assessing collectability and determining allowances for doubtful accounts for accounts receivable from patients.